OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 - Octopus Deploy: Deploy Release

 :::hint
 The Jenkins plugin differs from Azure DevOps, TeamCity, and Bamboo in that *create release* and *deploy release* are only available as post build actions.
-Jenkins only allows one of each type of post build action type, meaning you cannot have more than one *create release* action per build definition.
+Jenkins only allows one of each post build action type, meaning you cannot have more than one *create release* action per build definition.
 :::

 ### Configure the Octopus Server connection